A Single Dose Of Ketamine Might Help Heavy Drinkers, Study Finds

 In general, the treatment options for alcoholism "aren't particularly effective for the majority of people, particularly over the long term," says Ravi Das, a UCL psychopharmacologist and the study's lead researcher.

-Das thinks part of the problem is that current treatments don't necessarily help patients deal with positive memories of drinking that could make them want to drink again.
+Das thinks part of the problem is that current remedies don't necessarily help patients deal with positive memories of drinking that could make them want to drink again.

 "When people become addicted, they're learning that kind of behavior in response to things in their environment," he says.
 "Those memories, those associative trigger memories, can be really long lasting and really kind of ingrained.
 And current treatments don't target those."